 The people around you, who are not in your career, may laugh and say something like 'You only work from 9 until 3, and you get all those school holidays.
 Teachers have it easy.'
 Don't listen.

-Here are xxxx important actions to take, to ensure you're looking after yourself, so you can continue looking after others.
+Here are some important actions to take, to ensure you're looking after yourself, so you can continue looking after others.

 1. Monitor your wellbeing